 Dale Morgan, Library Aide

 Dale has been on the TPL staff for over three years.
 His favorite book genres are horror and science fiction.
 He likes hiking, fishing and most outdoor activities.
 He loves most sports but especially basketball, hockey and football.
 He is currently continuing his education in Computer Technology.

-David Mosley, Library Aide
+Elizabeth Snowden, Library Aide

 Helen Tomer, Library Aide

 Helen has been with the library since 1996 and catalogs most of the items in the library.
 She loves reading fiction especially horror and historical fiction.
 She also likes nonfiction.
 Helen says, “It’s a joy to see the new books arrive at the library – it’s like receiving a special gift!”